Entanglement and correlations between local observables in de Sitter spacetime: Discussion

 Stronger entanglement, on the other hand, makes the von Neumann entropy of any locally supported subsystem to grow monotonically with the Hubble rate.
 This large entropy comes at the expense of local entanglement, which therefore decreases when the de Sitter curvature increases.

 Heuristically, the reduction of local entanglement can be attributed to a kind of entanglement monogamy.
 Local modes are more entangled with their partners, but the partner modes are not accessible to cosmological observers.
 The strong entanglement with the partner mode prevents the local mode from becoming substantially entangled with other local modes.
+The link between entanglement monogamy and the local thermal properties of the Bunch Davies vacuum has been pointed out in \cite{Nambu_2023} based on the analysis of a rather special family of non-compactly supported field modes (see the Remark on page \pageref{remark_IR} for the definition of the family to which these modes belong to).

 The results of this article have direct implications for cosmology and the long-standing debate on how much entanglement is generated by inflation.
 Our view is that a satisfactory answer to this question must focus on local, accessible modes—in contrast to Fourier modes—and on invariant aspects of the primordial perturbations that do not depend on choices or conventions.
 When doing so, we find that the cosmological perturbations that later become accessible to observers are, at the end of inflation, \emph{less} entangled than they would have been had the field been in the Minkowski vacuum.
 Furthermore, any entanglement present decreases monotonically with the value of the Hubble rate during inflation.